- Milton Brasher-Cunningham

 - skit with characters faithful to the novel

-Notes: These lesson plans are probably suitable for a school, but they were developed particularly for The Duke Ellington School for the Arts.
+Note: These lesson plans are probably suitable for all schools, but they were developed particularly for the Duke Ellington School for the Arts.

 - Follow-up Activity: On their own initiative, some students went to the National Archives to research names found in the cemetery.
 They learned basic research techniques.
 Of particular interest was the concept of how family histories relate to history generally and to language and culture.